jacobo010/dashboard-spain-vehicles-2024/README.md

 - `README.md`: project content
 - `vehiculos_españa_dashboard.pbit`: dashboard template **without data**
 - `vehiculos_españa_dashboard.pbix`: full dashboard version ready to open (1.6 MB, public data)

-## How to Open the Dashboard
-1. Download the full version (`vehiculos_españa_dashboard.pbix`) to view the dashboard directly with data included, or download the template (`vehiculos_españa_dashboard.pbit`) if you want to reuse it.
-2. Open the file with Power BI Desktop.
-3. If you open the `.pbit` template, you need to have the data files in the `data/` folder and connect Power BI to them so that the visuals load correctly.

 ## Notes
 - The values shown correspond to averages and aggregated totals.